k-talo/double-press.el/docs/EXAMPLES.md

 ## Tips

-- Start with a small set of keys and tune `double-press/timeout`.
+- Start with a small set of keys and tune `double-press-timeout`.
 - Prefer keys that aren't typed repetitively; function keys and Meta- modified keys often work well.
 - For discoverability, use `where-is` and press `C-h`/`<f1>` when in a